Breast Augmentation Surgery

 after surgery.
 You may also be asked to get a baseline mammogram.
 This can be compared

-- Your surgeon will explain the procedure to you.
-Ask him or her any questions you have.
+Your surgeon will explain the procedure to you.
+Ask them any questions you have.

-- You will be asked to sign a consent form to do the test.
-Read the form carefully and
+You will be asked to sign consent forms to do the surgery and receive anesthesia.

-- Tell your surgeon if you are sensitive to or allergic to any medicines, latex, tape,
+Tell your surgeon and anesthesia provider if you are sensitive to or allergic to any

-- If you are a smoker, you should stop smoking at least 6 weeks before surgery.
+If you are a smoker, stop smoking at least 6 weeks before surgery.

-- Tell your surgeon if you have a history of bleeding disorders.
-Let him or her know
+Tell your surgeon if you have a history of bleeding disorders.
+Let them know if you

-if you are taking any blood-thinning medicines (anticoagulants), aspirin, ibuprofen,
+are taking any blood-thinning medicines (anticoagulants), aspirin, ibuprofen, or other

 before the procedure.

-- Tell your surgeon about all the medicines you take.
+Tell your surgeon about all other medicines you take.
 This includes both over-the-counter

 and prescription medicines.
 It also includes vitamins, herbs, and other supplements.

-- If you may go home on the same day as surgery, make sure you have someone to drive
+If you may go home on the same day as surgery, have someone available to drive you

 What happens during breast augmentation surgery?